Used 2014 Subaru Forester

-Much of the Forester's enduring appeal lies in the fact that it offers most of the SUV attributes people really want and use -- full-time all-wheel drive, a little bit of extra ground clearance and hatchback utility -- without the dreadful fuel economy and bulk of a full-blown SUV.
-The 2014 Subaru Forester is still no Jeep or Range Rover off road, but with a couple more inches of ground clearance than its compact crossover competitors and standard all-wheel drive, the re-engineered Forester is serious enough about its off-road ability without letting it get in the way of mostly being a car.
+Much of the Subaru Forester's enduring appeal lies in the fact that it offers most of the traditional SUV attributes people really want and use -- full-time all-wheel drive, a little bit of extra ground clearance and hatchback utility -- without the bulk of a full-blown SUV.
+The 2014 Subaru Forester is still no Jeep or Range Rover off road, but with more ground clearance than its crossover competitors, the Forester is tough enough to tackle most dirt roads (or your driveway after a snowstorm), yet it still drives like a car in any other situation.

-Inside, the new cabin looks drastically more contemporary and is fitted with higher-quality materials, particularly for interiors with the large LCD center-stack display situated below a smaller ancillary screen that's standard for all models.
-The 2014 Forester's new platform also brings an increase in rear-seat legroom as well as even more space in its already expansive cargo area.
+Inside, the cabin looks more contemporary than before and is fitted with higher-quality materials.
+You'll notice an increase in rear-seat legroom along with an even more expansive cargo area.
 Dropping the rear seats creates a vast hold that can handle anything from a full day of warehouse shopping to the bikes, tents and kayaks that the Forester's traditionally outdoor-oriented clientele like to bring along.

 The 2014 Subaru Forester is a compact crossover available in six trim levels: 2.5i, 2.5i Premium, 2.5i Limited and 2.5i Touring, all with the 2.5-liter four-cylinder engine, and 2.0XT Premium and 2.0XT Touring, both with a turbocharged 2.0-liter four-cylinder.